icedog55puck/lib/README.md

 - The [H1], [Input], [Button], and [UL] nodes are children of the [Body] node.<br>
 - JavaScript generates additional children [LI] nodes for each game, which are represented by the [UL] node.<br>
 - The functions it includes and the elements it interacts with are described in detail in the separate [JavaScript] section.<br>
 - A parent-child relationship is represented by each indentation, where child elements are functionalities that are nested within the   corresponding parents.
-Boxes for nodes and connecting lines to depict their hierarchy and interactions would be used in the diagram to represent these relationships.

 # Significance